Bua Siam – North Hollywood, CA – Saturday, September 13, 2008

 Pad Ped Moo Pa ($8.99) scored higher on the Scoville scale, and higher still on my personal flavor meter (a.k.a. my tongue).
 Lean sheets of wild boar and fatty strips of boar skin were sautéed with green peppercorn clusters, green chilies with the seeds intact, strands of pickled rhizome (similar to ginger), holy basil, lime leaves, curry and crunchy chunks of green eggplant.
 This was a terrific dish with layers of texture and flavor.
 Sure the boar skin was fatty, but it no doubt added flavor and was easily avoidable.

 There was only one down note.
-We wanted to order a “Daily Special” - Kui Chai – soft rice biscuit stuffed with Chinese chives, served with hot & sweet black sauce.
-It was initially unavailable, then we were told it was available…but only if we wanted it fried.
-By that point, we already consumed four other post-worthy dishes.
-We’ll have to wait to eat the steamed version another time.
+I wanted to order a “Daily Special” – Kui Chai – soft rice biscuit stuffed with Chinese chives, served with hot & sweet black sauce.
+It was initially unavailable, then I was told it was available…but only if I wanted it fried.
+By that point, I already consumed four other post-worthy dishes.
+I’ll have to wait to eat the steamed version another time.

 I will plan my next trip on Phuket.
 My destination is the beach.
 I knew that beaches in Phuket is very beautiful during Nov till March.
 If i go there, i will share my traveling picture and blog as well.
 I like your story so much….